Customs and immigration, ETA, duty free and animals

 • You may anchor off the coast but the pet must not be landed ashore

-In an emergency, eg to seek shelter, Jersey Coastguard or St Helier VTS should be contacted and advised that a pet is on-board.
+In an emergency, for example to seek shelter, Jersey Coastguard or St Helier VTS should be contacted and advised that a pet is on-board.

 A secure and isolated berth or mooring will be allocated, but the animal is not permitted to land, unless under licence issued by the Department of the Environment of the Government of Jersey.